Administrative Law Review

 The Administrative Law Review was established in 1948 and is the official law journal of the American Bar Association Section of Administrative Law & Regulatory Practice.

 Overview

-The journal is a quarterly publication managed and edited by approximately 90 students at the Washington College of Law.
-The 2024–2025 editor-in-chief is Jason D'Antonio.
+The journal is a quarterly publication managed and edited by approximately 90 students at the Washington College of Law and published by the ABA.
+The current editor-in-chief is Mia D. Simon.

-The journal is ranked 60th out of 1,556 nationally-ranked law journals.
-For specialty law journals, the journal is ranked 7th out of 1,224.
+The journal is ranked 45th out of 1,556 nationally ranked law journals.
+For specialty law journals, the journal is ranked 4th out of 1,224.
 In the category of Administrative Law, it is ranked 2nd.

-The journal has been cited by the United States Court of Appeals for the District of Columbia Circuit (which is known as the administrative law circuit), and since 2000 has been cited by the Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, and Eleventh Circuit Courts of Appeal.
-It also continues to be cited by the Supreme Court of the United States.
+The journal has been cited by the Supreme Court of the United States, United States Court of Appeals for the District of Columbia Circuit (which is known as the administrative law circuit), and since 2000 has been cited by the Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, and Eleventh Circuit Courts of Appeal.
+The ALR has also been cited by multiple state supreme courts.

+In addition to the print publication, the journal has an online publication called The ALR Accord and a podcast on current topics in administrative law called A Hard Look.